A Unified Framework for Linear-Programming Based Communication Receivers: Maximization of the Global Function by Linear Programming

+where in the second line we have used the fact that the inner product ``sifts'' the value $\lambda_i^{(x_i)} = \log h_i(x_i)$ out of the vector $\boldsymbol{\lambda}_i$, and the third line we have expressed the sum of inner products as a single inner product of the corresponding pair of concatenated vectors.
 Note that the optimization has reduced to the maximization of an inner product of vectors, where the first vector derives only from observations (or ``channel information'') and the second vector derives only from the global behavior (the set of valid configurations).
-This problem may then be recast as a linear program {\bf LP1} as shown below.
+For any vector $\bldg$ of the same dimension as $\boldsymbol{\lambda}$, we adopt the notation